-That night I had slept well, I didn't hear the cat again.
+That night I had slept well, and I didn't hear the cat again.
 I woke up to the sound of thunder.
-It was completely clouded and more dark clouds were coming in.
-Every ten seconds we heard thunder, towards the west lightning was striking.
-The storm seemed to drift towards the west instead of in our direction.
-Still I quickly packed all my gear, as packing everything in the rain is horrible.
-Bram had also woken up but didn't realize that it was still early.
+It was utterly clouded and more dark clouds were coming in.
+Every ten seconds we heard thunder, toward the west lightning was striking.
+The storm seemed to drift toward the west instead of in our direction.
+Still, I quickly packed all my gear as packing everything in the rain is horrible.
+Bram had also woken up but didn't realize it was still early.
 Otherwise he had wanted to sleep for another hour, but now we were up at 8.

 We cycled back to the main village.
-There we would be on the 100 cols route again and all we needed to do was follow the signs towards the Gorges du Verdon.
-First we had an easy climb, while it increasingly looked like it was going to rain.
-It reminded me of last year, when we were cycling in the middle of a thunderstorm.
+There we would be on the 100 cols route again, and all we needed to do was follow the signs towards the Gorges du Verdon.
+First, we had an easy climb while it increasingly looked like it was going to rain.
+It reminded me of last year when we cycled in the middle of a thunderstorm.
 Just before we reached the next village it started to drizzle.

 In the village was a Vival supermarket, where we bought groceries.
-Outside were some old people looking very confused at us cycling in this weather.
-It was only a small store, but they sold baguettes and jam, which was all we needed.
+Outside were some elderly people looking very confused at us cycling in this weather.
+It was only a tiny store, but they sold baguettes and jam, which was all we needed.
 The lady had registered everything and I was ready to pay when the electricity went out.
 Lightning had struck somewhere nearby and the checkout had stopped working.
-A while later everything was powered again so we could pay.
+A while later, everything was powered again so we could pay.
 Meanwhile it had stopped drizzling and started to rain hard.
-We still wanted to put our jackets on and leave, as long as the rain didn't get worse.
+We still wanted to put our jackets on and leave as long as the rain didn't get worse.

 According to Bram the lady in the store looked worried when we left in the rain.
 The men in the bar looked like we were crazy.
 We still needed to do a decent before reaching Gorges du Verdon.
 With all the rain that was not super safe, my brakes weren't working well and it seemed like there was a layer of soap on the road.
 Via a climb to a nice village we passed the lake where the Verdon river ends up in.